imagej/imagej.github.io/pages/Op_Finder.md

 description: test description
 ---

+{% include component-stats content=':net.imagej:op-finder' %}The Op
-The Op Finder is a utility for the browsing, learning, and running of all available {% include github org='imagej' d='imagej-ops' label='Ops'
+Finder is a utility for the browsing, learning, and running of all available {% include github org='imagej' d='imagej-ops' label='Ops' %}.
-%}.
 Because Ops are plugins and can be dynamically extended and specialized for particular inputs, it is not practical to have static documentation on a given Op.
 By using the Op Finder, you are able to explore the actual list of Ops available in *your* installation.
 The purpose of this guide is to familiarize yourself with the basic capabilities of the Op Finder, enabling you to learn and experiment with Ops.

 # Getting started